djzevenbergen/LocalBandsList-API/README.md

 * use postman to interact with the api

-* A user can get all using localhost:5000/api/businesses
+* A user can get all using localhost:5000/api/bands

-* a user can get a random business using localhost:5000/api/businesses/random
+* a user can get a random band using localhost:5000/api/bands/random

-* To see authentication in action, you should try to do a post request in postman with no header post: localhost:5000/api/businesses:
+* To see authentication in action, you should try to do a post request in postman with no header post: localhost:5000/api/bands:

 ```
 {